 If you’re one of the many lawyers who is struggling and unhappy with your current work, you’re probably dreaming about how to transform your law practice.

-Maybe you’re at a big law firm and you’re tired of the long hours doing work that doesn’t seem to really have the kind of positive impact you hoped for when you went to law school.
+Maybe you’re at a big law firm and tired of the long hours doing work that doesn’t seem to really have the kind of positive impact you hoped for when you went to law school.
 Or, perhaps you’ve been serving the uber-wealthy and you no longer want to spend your days helping the rich get richer.
 Or, maybe you just haven’t found the right practice model for your life.

 Many lawyers find themselves in a difficult position.
-They’re unhappy, they can’t sleep, and they know that their job is at the root of their persistent discomfort.
+Unhappy, can’t sleep, and they know their job is at the root of their persistent discomfort.
 Still, they can’t quite identify what the problems are, so they can’t take action to make important changes.

-Lawyers are lucky, though, because a law degree is a powerful tool that you use to do so many different things.
-There are so many ways to practice law.
+As lawyers, we are lucky, though, because a law degree is a powerful tool that can be used to do so many different things, when you see all the options.

 How do you figure out what kinds of changes you should make in order to transform your law practice into one that will make you happy?